 a.)
-Procedure:
+Outline:

 - 1.)
-By hand write out an outline of about 2 pages for a 10 to 15 page essay.
+As discussed above, you will be writing from an outline of one to two pages for a 10 to 12 page essay.
 Each projected paragraph in the essay should be a line in your outline. - 2.)
 Write a first draft.
 If using a personal computer, there is a very real possibility that it will read like a long, chatty letter home, not a major research essay. - 3.)
 Reading aloud to yourself, if necessary, edit the prose and produce a second draft.